Statues of homeless people go on display in Dublin as part of a European initiative to highlight homelessness.

 Focus Ireland say that urgent action is required to help people to find and secure homes.

-An RTÉ News report by Sinead Crowley broadcast on 3 August 2011.
+An RTÉ News report broadcast on 3 August 2011.
+The reporter is Sinéad Crowley.